A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### Goblin notes

-  - During the festival raid none of the goblins have shortbows, though they may throw whatever is at hand as a ranged attack.
-Instead they have loot bags which they fill with whatever they can lay their hands on: e.g. meat, fruit, vegetables, bread, cutlery, cooking utensils, pans, children's toys, wood carvings, souvenirs, chickens, butterflies, other tiny animals, babies...
+  - During the festival raid none of the goblins have shortbows, though they are likely to throw whatever is at hand as a ranged attack.
+Instead they have loot bags which they fill with whatever they can lay their hands on: e.g. meat, fruit, vegetables, bread, tankards, cups, cutlery, cooking utensils, pans, children's toys, wood carvings, souvenirs, jewellry, hats, chickens, butterflies, other tiny animals, babies...

 ### Initial Assault (60xp, low threat)